r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ImportError: attempted relative import with no known parent package
 ```

 You most commonly see it when you run a program with relative imports as a script.
-Since you specify which program to run with a filesystem path and not with a module name, and since Python needs a module name to calculate `__package__`, the code is executed in the `"__main__"` module whose `__package__` attribute is set to `None`.
+Since you specify which program to run with a filesystem path and not with a module name, and since Python needs a module name to calculate `__package__`, the code is executed in the `__main__` module whose `__package__` attribute is set to `None`.

 ## Running programs as modules

-The standard way to avoid import erros when running a program with relative imports is to run the program as a module using the `-m` switch:
+The standard way to avoid import errors when running a program with relative imports is to run it as a module using the `-m` switch:

 ```pycon
 $ python -m package.module
 ```

 The `-m` switch tells Python to use the same mechanism to find the module as during the import.
 Python gets a module name and is able to calculate the current package.
-For example, if we run a module named `"package.module"`, where `module` refers to a regular `.py` file, then the code will be executed in the `"__main__"` module whose `__package__` attribute is set to `"package"`.
+For example, if we run a module named `package.module`, where `module` refers to a regular `.py` file, then the code will be executed in the `__main__` module whose `__package__` attribute is set to `"package"`.
 You can read more about the `-m` switch in [the docs](https://docs.python.org/3/using/cmdline.html) and in [PEP 338](https://www.python.org/dev/peps/pep-0338/).

 Alright.
-This was a warm up.
-Now, we're going to see what exactly happens when we import a module.
+This was a warm-up.
+Now we're going to see what exactly happens when we import a module.

 ## Desugaring the import statement